dereneaton/ipyrad/docs/userguide.rst

    tutorial_intro_cli.rst
    tutorial_advanced_cli.rst
    tutorial_preview_mode.rst
    tutorial_intro_gbs.rst
    tutorial_paired_gbs.rst

-.. _empirical_examples
+.. _empirical_examples:

 Examples with empirical data
 -----------------------------
 The following tutorials show example assemblies with publicly available empirical data sets.
-The first analyzes a RAD-seq data set using the CLI.
+The first analyzes a small RAD-seq data set from Eaton and Ree (2013) using preview-mode in the CLI.
-The second analyzes a RAD-seq data set using the API.
+The second tutorial analyzes the same data set using the API, and includes downstream visualization of data sharing among samples, and analysis of the results using the svd4tet species tree approach, and ABBA-BABA tests for introgression.
-The third uses preview-mode to sample just a subset a paired-GBS data set for a fast analysis.

 .. toctree::
     :maxdepth: 1
-    pedicularis.rst
+    pedicularis-cli.rst
+    pedicularis-api.rst
     viburnum.rst